SouravMa/OrangeHRMCucumber/README.md

 **About the Project**:
 This project aims to:
 .
-Automate some of OrangeHRM's core functionalities: login-logout, PIM, Admin, Leave section functionalities etc .
+Automate some of OrangeHRM's core functionalities: login-logout, PIM, Admin, Leave, Recruitment section functionalities etc .
 Demonstrate behavior-driven development (BDD) using Cucumber
 .
 Provide a reusable Page Object Model for maintainable tests